huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 Approximate time: 20 minutes

 ## Goals
-- Align short reads to a references genome using Spliced Transcripts Alignment to a Reference (STAR) aligner
+- Align short reads (one sample at a time) to a references genome using Spliced Transcripts Alignment to a Reference (STAR) aligner
 - Review Gene annotation and GTF format
 - View alignment using Integrative Genome Viewer (IGV)